 The world might be gradually opening up again, but that doesn’t stop us from wanting to add more titles to our must-read lists.
 Where better to get book-spiration from than the Booker Prize 2021 shortlist?

 The Booker Prize is the leading literary award in the English speaking world and was first awarded in 1969.
-Each year, the prize is given to what has been decided is the best novel of the year written in English, and published in the UK and Ireland between 1 October 2020 and 30 September 2021.
+Each year, the prize is given to the best novel of the year written in English, as decided by a panel of judges.
+This year, the winner is Damon Galgut, with The Promise.

 The winner of the prestigious award receives £50,000 as well as the £2,500 awarded to each of the six shortlisted authors.